erri120/lotus/README.md

 Everything should be installed on an SSD that has at least 256GB of space available.
 Also check [Tweaking Performance](#tweaking-performance) if you want more FPS. **You won't be able to play the modlist with 4GB of VRAM&**.

+The specs of this modlist are similar to what you find in most PCs.
+I took the [Steam Hardware & Software Survey: March 2020](https://store.steampowered.com/hwsurvey) as a helper.

 ## Installation

 ### Pre-Installation